 What is vacation pay?

 Vacation pay is usually a percentage of the gross wage.
+The vacation entitlements listed below represent the minimum vacation time required by law in each province or territory.
+Employers must provide at least the minimum required vacation pay and time as set out by provincial regulations.
 Below is a breakdown of provincial vacation entitlement in Canada:

-For these provinces, an employee gets two weeks of vacation pay after their first year of employment.
-After five years of employment, employees are entitled to three weeks of vacation pay.
-Vacation pay accrues up to 4% for the first five years and 6% after five years of employment.
+For these provinces, employees receive two weeks of vacation pay after their first year of employment.
+After five years of employment, employees are entitled to three weeks’ vacation.
+Vacation pay accrues based on the number of weeks of vacation the employee is entitled to, with a rate of 4% for the first five years and 6% thereafter.

 Northwest Territories and Nunavut

-For these regions, employees get two weeks of vacation for the first six years of employment and three weeks of annual vacation after six years of employment.
-Vacation pay for these two provinces is the same as with Alberta, British Columbia, and Manitoba.
-The employee gets 4% of the vacation pay for the first five years of employment and earns 6% after five years on the job.
+For these regions, employees are entitled to two weeks of annual vacation during the first six years of employment and three weeks of annual vacation after six years of employment.
+Vacation pay for these two provinces is the same as that of Alberta, British Columbia, and Manitoba.
+The employee receives 4% of the vacation pay for the first five years of employment and earns an additional 2% after five years of service.

 Ontario and Quebec

-Workers in these areas earn a 4% vacation pay for the first five years on the job and a 2% increase after five years of employment.
-As for vacation time in Ontario, employees earn two weeks of annual vacation after their first year of employment, while in Quebec, employees get two weeks for the first five years and three weeks after five years of employment.
+Workers in these areas earn 4% vacation pay for the first five years on the job and a 2% increase after five years of employment.
+In Ontario, employees are entitled to two weeks’ vacation after their first year of employment.
+In Quebec, employees receive two weeks of paid vacation for the first five years and three weeks after five years of employment.

 New Brunswick and Nova Scotia

-Alternatively, the employer can give the employee a day for every month the employee has worked for the first eight years of employment.
-The employee also gets three weeks of annual vacation after working for eight years or 1¼ days for every month worked after eight years.
+Alternatively, the employer can give the employee a day for every month the employee works during the first eight years of employment.
+The employee also receives three weeks of annual vacation after working for eight years, equivalent to 1¼ days of vacation for every month worked after eight years.

 Prince Edward Island

-Employees in this region earn 4% of vacation pay for the first eight years of employment and 6% afterward.
-They also get two weeks of annual vacation after the first eight years and three weeks after the eight years have elapsed.
+Employees in this region receive 4% of their vacation pay for the first eight years of employment and 6% thereafter.
+They also get two weeks of annual vacation for the first eight years and three weeks after the eight years have elapsed.

 Yukon

-Yukon employees are entitled to two weeks of paid vacation after their first year of employment at 4% of their regular wages.
+Yukon employees are entitled to two weeks of paid vacation after their first year of employment, at a rate of 4% of their regular wages.
+Vacation entitlement in Yukon is based on continuous employment with the same employer, including periods of approved leave such as maternity leave.

 Newfoundland & Labrador

-Employees in Newfoundland & Labrador have a right to 4% of vacation pay for the first eight years and 6% after the eight years.
+Employees in Newfoundland and Labrador are entitled to 4% of their vacation pay for the first eight years and 6% thereafter.
+The employee’s length of service determines when vacation entitlement increases, with longer service resulting in greater benefits.
 They also take two weeks of annual vacation for the first 15 years and three weeks afterward.

 Saskatchewan

-In Saskatchewan, employees get three weeks of vacation time for the first nine years of employment and four weeks after the nine years.
-They also earn 6% pay for the first nine years and 8% after nine years.
+In Saskatchewan, employees receive three weeks of vacation time for the first nine years of employment and four weeks thereafter.
+The entitlement to increased vacation time applies to employees with continuous service with the same employer.
+They also earn 6% pay for the first nine years and 8% thereafter.

 How to calculate vacation pay for employees